SuryaKarmakar/MongoDB-Database/README.md

 - Finding Places Inside a Certain Area:

-$geoWithin - This is an operator provided by mongodb that simply can help us find all elements within a certain shape, within a certain object, typically something like polygon.
+$geoWithin - This is an operator provided by mongodb that simply can help us find all elements within a certain shape, within a certain object, typically something like polygon. (geoWithin allowed us to find out which places are inside of an area)

 Geowithin takes a document as a value and here we can add a geometry object which is just a geo json object.